nrfcloud-scratchpad/device-simulator-merge/README.md

 ### Install

-This utility can be ran without running npm install.
+This utility cannot be run without installing at least the production dependencies:

-    npm i
+    npm ci --only=prod

 ### Device configuration
 To create a device configuration use [nrfcloud-cli](https://github.com/NordicPlayground/nrfcloud-cli).